mahermanns/jube-novice/learners/setup.md

 ## Data Sets

-This lesson uses the [GROMACS software](https://www.gromacs.org/) as an example GROMACS is a free and open-source software suite for high-performance molecular dynamics and output analysis.
+This lesson uses the [GROMACS software][gromacs-home] as an example HPC code.
+GROMACS is a free and open-source software suite for high-performance molecular dynamics and output analysis.

-Eventually, downloading GROMACS will be part of the overall HPC workflow, but you can download the 2024.5 version of GROMACS from the [download page of GROMACS](https://manual.gromacs.org/2024.5/download.html).
+Eventually, downloading GROMACS will be part of the overall HPC workflow, but you can download the 2024.5 version of GROMACS from the [download page of GROMACS][gromacs-download].